2022 US Open (tennis)

 The 2022 US Open was the 142nd edition of tennis' US Open and the fourth and final tennis major (Grand Slam event) of the year.
 It was held on outdoor hard courts at the USTA Billie Jean King National Tennis Center in New York City.

 Daniil Medvedev and Emma Raducanu were the men's and women's singles defending tournament champions.
 Raducanu lost to Alizé Cornet in the first round, while Medvedev lost to Nick Kyrgios in the fourth round.

 Carlos Alcaraz and Iga Świątek won the men's and women's singles titles, respectively.
-They became the first players, both born in the 2000s, to win the tournament's singles titles.
+Carlos became the first male player from the 2000s (born in 2003) and Iga became the second female player from the 2000s (born in 2001), to win the tournament's singles titles.

 Tournament

 The 2022 US Open was the 142nd consecutive edition of the tournament and took place at the USTA Billie Jean King National Tennis Center in Flushing Meadows–Corona Park of Queens in New York City, New York, United States.
 The tournament was played on hard courts and took place over a series of 15 courts with Laykold surface, including the three existing main showcourts – Arthur Ashe Stadium, Louis Armstrong Stadium and Grandstand.

 The tournament was run by the United States Tennis Association (USTA), supervised by the International Tennis Federation (ITF), and part of the 2022 ATP Tour (male tennis professionals) and the 2022 WTA Tour (female professional players) calendars under the Grand Slam category.
 The tournament consisted of both men's and women's singles and doubles draws, as singles draws remained in standard 128 person format in each category, as both doubles draws returned to standard 64 players.
 There were also singles and doubles events for both boys and girls (players under 18), which were part of the Grade A category of tournaments.

 This was the first time at any tennis major that coaching was allowed from the stands.